 I am extremely delighted and proud that my work has been appreciated and that I have won The Architectural Photography Awards 2018.
 Winning 2 categories wasn't something that I was expecting at all.
 Especially a portfolio category - it has a huge meaning for me personally, as it proves that I can create a meaningful set of photographs presenting the subject at its best.”

 The Award and certificates were accepted on behalf of the winners by Architectural Photography Awards founder, Lynne Bryant and Ulrike Stotmeister, ambassador of the Stotmeister family, during the WAF Gala dinner.

-Turkish photographer Omer Kanipak, with this image of the Hive at the Royal Botanic Gardens, Kew, UK designed by Wolfgang Buttress is the winner of the Buildings in Use category, Andrew Robertson from the UK with his image of the Ouse Valley viaduct in Sussex, UK designed by David Mocatta is the winner of the Interior category and Marco Tagliarino from Italy with his image of the Piazza Duomo from the Arengario Balconi of the Palazzo dell'Arengario, Museo del 900 in Milan, Italy designed by Italo Rota and Fabio Fornasari is the winner of the Sense of Place category.
+Omer Kanipak, from Turkey, with his image of the Hive at the Royal Botanic Gardens, Kew, UK designed by Wolfgang Buttress is the winner of the Buildings in Use category, Andrew Robertson from the UK with his image of the Ouse Valley viaduct in Sussex, UK designed by David Mocatta is the winner of the Interior category and Marco Tagliarino from Italy with his image of the Piazza Duomo from the Arengario Balconi of the Palazzo dell'Arengario, Museo del 900 in Milan, Italy designed by Italo Rota and Fabio Fornasari is the winner of the Sense of Place category.